tomatolog/manticore/doc/sphinx.rst

   the matched zone span identifier, a colon, and the order number of the matched zone span.
 For example, if a document reads
-<emphasis role="bold"><i>text</i> the
+<b><i>text</i> the <i>text</i></b>,
-  <i>text</i></emphasis>, and you query for
+  and you query for
-'ZONESPAN:(i,b) text', then ZONESPANLIST() will return the string
+'ZONESPAN:(i,b) text', then ZONESPANLIST() will return the string "1:1
-"1:1 1:2 2:1" meaning that the first zone span matched "text" in spans 1 and 2, and the second zone span in span 1 only.
+  1:2 2:1" meaning that the first zone span matched "text" in spans 1 and 2, and the second zone span in span 1 only.
-This was added in version
+This was added in version 2.1.1-beta.
-  2.1.1-beta.

 -
     WITHIN GROUP ORDER BY clause.
 This is a Sphinx specific extension that lets